urbushey/2025-nyc-mayoral-primary/index.md

 ## Instructions

-Fill out the following two sections and then copy/paste into your Deep Research AI tool of choice (e.g. https://openai.com/index/introducing-deep-research/).
+Fill out the following two sections and then copy/paste into your Deep Research AI tool of choice (e.g. [ChatGPT Deep Research](https://openai.com/index/introducing-deep-research/).)

 ## Your Information (Fill This Out First)